RayHightower/RayHightower.com/_posts/2015-12-08-how-to-run-headless-parallella.markdown

 ### Install XQuartz

-(You can skip this step if you're connecting from a Unix or Linux system.)
+(You can skip this step if you're connecting from a Unix or Linux system.
+Linux/Unix already have X Window installed.
+Mac OS X does not.)

 If you only want to run terminal-based programs via `ssh`, you will not need to install XQuartz.
-Installing XQuartz will let you run the Parallella's GUI programs on your Mac.
+Since Parallella's GUI programs are X Window based, installing XQuartz will let you run the Parallella's GUI programs on your Mac.

 Mac OS X is a variation of Unix, but it does not include the Unix X Window environment.
 Download and install [XQuartz](http://www.xquartz.org/) onto the Mac OS X machine.
 XQuartz will give your Mac the X Window environment needed for this process to work.
-No XQuartz, no Unix windows.

 ### Configure Host Machine (Parallella) to Allow X Over SSH

-Open `/etc/ssh/ssh_config`
+The file `/etc/ssh/ssh_config` controlls the behavior of the SSH server on the Parallella.
+By default, SSH does now allow X Window information to flow to/from the Parallella.
+To enable X Window support, here's what you have to do.

-Two parameters in the `ssh_config` file need to be changed on the Parallella that you wish to connect to:
+(Be sure to read the [sudo disclaimer](/sudo-disclaimer) before executing the rest of these instructions.
+We’re using `sudo` in this case because `ssh_config` can only be modified with root priviledges.)

-Be sure to read the [sudo disclaimer](/sudo_disclaimer) before executing the rest of these instructions.
-We’re using `sudo` in this case because `ssh_config` can only be modified with root priviledges.
+First, Open `/etc/ssh/ssh_config` in a text editor like Vim.
+You'll need to use `sudo` so that the file system allows you to write the file after you modify it.

 ``` bash